 “For starters, PPS eliminates the need for separate mixing cups and filters.
 You mix the finish in a liner bag, which connects to a lid with a built-in inline filter.
 As you spray, the liner bag collapses, feeding material to the tip and allowing spraying at any angle, including upside down, without drips.
 The liner bag and filter are disposable, leaving only the spray gun and adapter to be cleaned.
 If you prefer, you can save the remaining paint by sealing the lid.
 The collapsed liner contains no excess air to cause skinning or solidification of the stored finish.

 “In short,” Mike summed up, “you use only one cup liner for mixing and spraying; get clean, filtered finish; save up to 70 percent on cleaning solvent; reduce cleaning time from 30 minutes to two minutes; have less exposure to solvents; can spray at any angle; and have an instant storage container for leftover finish.
 This system is one of those that once you use it, you will wonder how you ever lived without.”
-Because it is so hard to describe all that it does, 3M has a wonderful online video on this page of their web site to show you how the system works.

 What advantages does 3M see to this purchase?
 “Buying Accuspray gives us access to another segment of the spray equipment market,” Mike said, “offering a conduit not only to bring products to our customers, but a return one to help us to understand their needs as well.
 While most industrial and automotive suppliers carry the PPS system now, it has been difficult to find in some venues, such as the ones woodworkers normally habituate.